 - Defining the driving factors i.e. size and complexity, internal governance issues, supervisory expectations in relation to the ORSA etc. before the ORSA planning process commences. - Determining the overall solvency needs, taking into consideration the Company's risk profile and business plan.
 Identifying and assessing the risks faced over the short, medium, and long term.
-The exercise is carried out through extensive discussion with senior management and the Actuarial Function, to ensure that drawn-up stress scenarios are adequately reflecting a realistic picture of business performance. - The Board approves the proposed stress scenarios to be carried out by the RMF and Actuarial Function as an assessment and measurement of material risks through stress testing. - According to the risk profile, the Company determines the necessary additional capital over and above the SCR and carries out its capital planning for the next four years based on its strategic plans and objectives. - The approved stress scenarios are performed on the forward-looking capital plan and management actions are taken in unforeseen circumstances in the future. - The RMF presents the results to the Board and prepares the ORSA report. - The final ORSA report is presented to the Board for their comments, review, and approval.
+The exercise is carried out through extensive discussion with senior management and the Actuarial Function, to ensure that drawn-up stress scenarios are adequately reflecting a realistic picture of business performance. - The Board approves the proposed stress scenarios to be carried out by the RMF and Actuarial Function as an assessment and measurement of material risks through stress testing.

+- According to the risk profile, the Company determines the necessary additional capital over and above the SCR and carries out its capital planning for the next four years based on its strategic plans and objectives. - The approved stress scenarios are performed on the forward-looking capital plan and management actions are taken in unforeseen circumstances in the future. - The RMF presents findings to the Board, drafts the ORSA report and submits the final ORSA report to the Board for review and approval.